Who are we?

 So is your interest sufficiently piqued?
 Come join us for one of our debating nights!
 It’s perfectly fine to simply walk in, but it’s also fine to contact us first if you’d like.
 If your interest is in having a drink with us, meet us at the Kluizenaar.
 You’re free to simply join whenever you wish!

 Are you somebody who doesn’t want to become a member, but would like to use our services?
 We offer workshops and moderation for debates to (student) organisations, secondary schools, political parties, companies and events.
+Click here to read more about our courses for schools, organizations and students.

 Our debate nights